Expand

 An acquiring entity must recognize a deferred tax asset or liability for the differences between the assigned values and income tax bases of the recognized assets acquired and liabilities assumed in a business combination in accordance with ASC 805-740-25-2.
 An acquiring entity’s tax bases in the assets acquired and liabilities assumed in a business combination are generally based on whether the combination was a taxable transaction (which results in new tax bases) or a nontaxable transaction (which results in carryover tax bases).
 Therefore, the amount of deferred income taxes recorded in a business combination and, in turn, the amount of goodwill recorded, can be significantly impacted by whether the combination was a nontaxable or taxable transaction.
 See TX 10.2.1 for further information on determining whether the business combination was a nontaxable or taxable transaction.

 ASC 350-20 provides guidance on how deferred income taxes should be considered in determining the fair value and carrying amount of a reporting unit.
-ASC 350-20-35-25 notes that the determination of the fair value of the reporting unit should include an assumption as to whether the reporting unit would be sold in a taxable or nontaxable transaction.
-Whether the reporting unit would be bought or sold in a taxable or nontaxable transaction is a matter of judgment that depends on the relevant facts and circumstances and must be evaluated carefully on a case-by-case basis.
-In making that determination, an entity should consider (1) whether the assumption is consistent with those that market participants would incorporate into their estimates of fair value, (2) the feasibility of the assumed structure, and (3) whether the assumed structure results in the highest economic value to the seller for the reporting unit, including consideration of related tax implications.
-In addition, in determining the feasibility of a nontaxable transaction, an entity should consider, among other relevant factors, (1) whether the reporting unit could be sold in a nontaxable transaction and (2) whether there are any income tax laws and regulations or other corporate governance requirements that could limit an entity’s ability to treat a sale of the unit as a nontaxable transaction in accordance with ASC 350-20-35-25 through ASC 350-20-35-27.
-When evaluating whether a reporting unit would be sold in a taxable or nontaxable transaction, the AICPA Goodwill Guide states that it may be useful to consider the (1) structure of observed comparable transactions in the market, (2) type of buyer, and (3) tax status of a market participant.
+ASC 350-20-35-25 notes that the determination of the fair value of the reporting unit should include an assumption as to whether the reporting unit would be bought or sold in a taxable or nontaxable transaction.
+Whether the reporting unit would be bought or sold in a taxable or nontaxable transaction is a matter of judgment that depends on the relevant facts and circumstances and must be evaluated carefully on a case-by-case basis as outlined in ASC 350-20-35-25 through ASC 350-20-35-27.

-Question BCG 9-28
+Question BCG 9-25

 PwC response

-An entity should determine whether the estimate of fair value of a reporting unit should be based on an assumption that the reporting unit would be sold in a nontaxable or taxable transaction.
+An entity should determine whether the fair value of a reporting unit should be based on an assumption that the reporting unit would be sold in a nontaxable or taxable transaction.
 This assumption is a matter of judgment that depends on the relevant facts and circumstances in accordance with ASC 350-20-35-25.
 The assumed structure of the transaction can affect the price a buyer is willing to pay for the reporting unit and the seller’s tax cost on the transaction.
 For example, in a taxable transaction, the net assets of the entity are considered sold, and the buyer records a fair value tax basis in the net assets.
 The buyer may be willing to pay more to acquire a reporting unit in a taxable transaction if the transaction provides a step-up in the tax basis of the acquired net assets.
 In a nontaxable transaction, the stock of the company is sold and the buyer records a fair value tax basis in the acquired stock, but carryover (or predecessor) tax basis in the net assets.
-The buyer may be willing to pay more to acquire a reporting unit in a nontaxable transaction if the reporting unit has significant net operating loss or tax credit carryforwards that the buyer would be able to utilize.
+The buyer may be willing to pay more to acquire a reporting unit in a nontaxable transaction if the reporting unit has significant net operating loss or other carryforwards that the buyer would be able to utilize.The gross proceeds expected to be realized from a sale must be reduced by the seller’s tax cost when determining economic value.
+The seller’s tax cost should reflect, and can vary with, the structure of the transaction.
+For example, in a nontaxable sale, the seller’s gain (or loss), and thus the seller’s tax cost, is measured by reference to its tax basis in the stock of the reporting unit; in a taxable sale, the seller’s taxable gain (or loss) is measured by reference to the tax basis in the net assets of the reporting unit.
+The effect of existing tax attributes of the seller would be considered in measuring the seller’s tax cost.

-The type of transaction that is consistent with market participant assumptions is feasible, and provides the highest economic value to the seller should be used in determining the fair value of a reporting unit.
+The type of transaction that is consistent with market participant assumptions, is feasible, and provides the highest economic value to the seller should be used in determining the fair value of a reporting unit.

 Company A is testing a reporting unit for impairment.
 A sale of the reporting unit would be feasible in both a taxable and nontaxable transaction.